edcote/scalamlbook/README.md

-# Scala for Machine Learning book exercises
+# Scala for Machine Learning -- Learn by Doing

 Nothing much to see here.
 This repository contains my work (learn by doing) for Patrick Nicolas' book Scala for Machine Learning.